Free shipping (DE) - 30 days return policy

 The less time you spend in front of different screens, the better.
 When you sit in front of the screen in the evening, it is important to turn on a second light source.
 When it is very dark, your pupils dilate and more light hits your retina.
 If the room is brighter, your pupils will shrink again.

-It is no longer possible to imagine our world without artificial blue light.
-Whether laptop, smartphone, tablet or LED lighting - we are confronted with blue light everywhere and it is hardly realistic to believe that the use of these devices will decrease in the future.
-On the contrary!
-However, to give your eyes some relief and not disturb your sleep-wake rhythm in the long term, we recommend wearing Blueblocker glasses in the evening.
-Glasses with a blue filter coating are not effective and cannot replace real blue blocker glasses.
-Nevertheless, they are useful for screen work during the day, as the massive "blue peak" is reduced.
+It is impossible to imagine our world without artificial blue light.
+No matter if laptop, smartphone, tablet or LED lighting - everywhere we are confronted with blue light and it is not realistic to believe that the use of these devices will decrease in the future.
+On the contrary.
+Nevertheless, to give your eyes some relief and not disturb your sleep-wake rhythm in the long term, we recommend wearing Blueblocker glasses in the evening.
+Glasses with a blue filter coating are not effective and cannot replace real Blueblocker glasses.
+Nevertheless, these are useful for screen work during the day, as the massive "blue peak" is reduced.

 • Behar-Cohen F, Martinsons C, Viénot F, Zissis G, Barlier-Salsi A, Cesarini JP, Enouf O, Garcia M, Picaud S, Attia D. Light-emitting diodes (LED) for domestic lighting: any risks for the eye?
 Prog Retin Eye Res.
 2011 Jul;30(4):239-57. doi: 10.1016/j.preteyeres.2011.04.002.
 Epub 2011 May 14.
 PMID: 21600300.